Ganesh-Chougale/Programming-Concept/QB_Challenges/PrepInsta/Index.md

-__Q1.
-Check if a Number is Positive or Negative__ NegOrPos.java
+## Q1.
+Check if a Number is Positive or Negative
+Directory: `NegOrPos.java`

-__Q2.
-Java Program to Check Whether a Number is Even or Odd__ EvenOrOdd.java
+## Q2.
+Java Program to Check Whether a Number is Even or Odd
+Directory: `EvenOrOdd.java`

-__Q3.
-Program to Find the Sum of First N Natural Numbers__ SumOfNaturalNumbers.java        // iteration
+## Q3.
+Program to Find the Sum of First N Natural Numbers (Iteration)
+Directory: `SumOfNaturalNumbers.java`

-__Q4.
-Program to Find the Sum of First N Natural Numbers in recusrion__ SumOfNaturalNumRecursion.java   // recursion
+## Q4.
+Program to Find the Sum of First N Natural Numbers (Recursion)
+Directory: `SumOfNaturalNumRecursion.java`

-__Q5.
-Find the Sum of the Numbers in a Given Range__ SumOfNumbersWithinRange.java
+## Q5.
+Find the Sum of the Numbers in a Given Range
+Directory: `SumOfNumbersWithinRange.java`

-__Q6.
-Program to Find Greatest of Two Numbers__ GreatestOfTwoNumbers.java
+## Q6.
+Program to Find the Greatest of Two Numbers
+Directory: `GreatestOfTwoNumbers.java`

-__Q7.
-Program to Find Greatest of Three Numbers__ GreatestOfThreeNumbers.java
+## Q7.
+Program to Find the Greatest of Three Numbers
+Directory: `GreatestOfThreeNumbers.java`

-__Q8.
-Program to Check Leap Year or not__ LeapYearOrNot.java
+## Q8.
+Program to Check Whether a Year is a Leap Year or Not
+Directory: `LeapYearOrNot.java`

-__Q9.
-Check Whether a Given Number is Prime or No__ PrimeNumber.java
+## Q9.
+Check Whether a Given Number is Prime or Not
+Directory: `PrimeNumber.java`

-__Q10.
-Find the Prime Numbers in a Given Interval__ PrimeNumberWithinRange.java
+## Q10.
+Find the Prime Numbers in a Given Interval
+Directory: `PrimeNumberWithinRange.java`

-__Q11.
-Sum of digits of a Number__ SumOfDigitOfaNumber.java
+## Q11.
+Sum of Digits of a Number

-__
+Directory: `SumOfDigitOfaNumber.java`

+## Q12.
+Find the Reverse of a Number
+Directory: `ReverseNum.java`